Malaysian PM Muhyiddin says govt will continue to function in emergency

-KUALA LUMPUR, Jan 12 (Reuters) - Malaysia’s Prime Minister Muhyiddin Yassin said on Tuesday the government will continue to function, after the king consented to his request by declaring a state of emergency to manage soaring coronavirus infections.
+KUALA LUMPUR (Reuters) - Malaysia’s Prime Minister Muhyiddin Yassin said on Tuesday the government will continue to function, after the king consented to his request by declaring a state of emergency to manage soaring coronavirus infections.

 Our Standards: The Thomson Reuters Trust Principles.